cegea/heating_datalogger/README.md

 #### Power supply.
 The Arduino is powered from a 12V adapter.
 The aconditionator board could be battery powered sometime so I´ll fix it to 9V with an LM317 or LM7809.
 #### ADC & Serial communication.
-I´ll use the basic example sketch AnalogReadVoltaje adding a delay to send data through the serial port.
+I´ll use the basic example sketch AnalogReadvoltage adding a delay to send data through the serial port.

 ### 2. Internet things
 Just a Raspberry Pi (I´m usign the oldest model):